 A knowledge worker in a front office would be hard pressed to understand the kind of work that takes place in a sheet metal factory, or the knowledge required to transform sheet metal into products.
 The front office worker may have clear visibility into the schedule, the costs, the status and other information elements of the factory, but they have no specific knowledge of the work being done.

 If you think about a sheet metal worker, they have very deep knowledge of the material they work, and the machines used to shape the material into products or components of products.
-A knowledge worker in a front office would be hard pressed to understand the kind of work that takes place in a sheet metal factory, or the knowledge required to transform sheet metal into products.
-The front office worker may have clear visibility into the schedule, the costs, the status and other information elements of the factory, but they have no specific knowledge of the work being done.
-This represents a two tiered, hierarchical information model for the factory.
+A knowledge worker in a front office would be hard-pressed to understand the kind of work that takes place in a sheet metal factory, or the knowledge required to transform sheet metal into products.
+The front office worker may have clear visibility into the schedule, the costs, the status, and other information elements of the factory, but they have no specific knowledge of the work being done.
+This represents a two-tiered, hierarchical information model for the factory.
 One layer is specific and local, in that the manager and the sheet metal workers understand the knowledge required to transform raw materials into products and components.
 The other layer is abstract and represented in a language knowledge workers use to understand the factory.
 They treat the shop floor not as a physical location, but as a component of the business’s information model.
 In this example both of the groups, those on the factory floor applying knowledge to material, and those in the factory’s front office applying knowledge to schedule and cost control, are knowledge workers, and the interplay between their information makes them information workers in general.

 Knowledge is specific, and information is general.
-Both of them use the same information about dates, schedules, plans and costs.
+Both of them use the same information about dates, schedules, plans, and costs.
 Updates to status come from the factory floor to planners in the front office who can anticipate material shortages, or reschedule the factory based on new demand.
 And the manager of the sheet metal shop reacts to the information coming from planners to create his or her daily schedule.
 That is information work.
-The knowledge work of both remains as well, with the planners applying knowledge to optimize factory operations in total, and the manager applying knowledge to make sure products are produced with high quality, high-efficiency in a very safe and well maintained environment.
-Those specific examples of knowledge would rarely be exchanged between the parties, whereas the information about scheduling, status and cost, flows freely between the two, even though it may be applied in different ways, with different levels of abstraction.
+The knowledge work of both remain as well, with the planners applying knowledge to optimize factory operations in total, and the manager applying knowledge to make sure products are produced with high quality, high-efficiency in a very safe and well-maintained environment.
+Those specific examples of knowledge would rarely be exchanged between the parties, whereas the information about scheduling, status, and cost, flows freely between the two, even though it may be applied in different ways, with different levels of abstraction.